 Partial programme (250.00 EUR)

-The partial programme includes one week-end trip, all the lectures and the guided tour, but only 2 of following events: visit to KUMU art museum, bicycle trip, visit to Seaplane Harbour or visit to Kiek in de Kök Museum and Bastion Tunnels.
+The partial programme includes one week-end trip, the guided tour, but only 1 of following events: visit to Seaplane Harbour, bicycle trip and visit to Kiek in de Kök Museum and Bastion Tunnels.

 Many events and open lectures are available for all the participants for free, for example welcoming reception, international night and movie nights.
 Find the dates and times for these events from the Google Calendar below.